CyVerse-learning-materials/DOI_request_quickstart/docs/doi_faq.md

 The institution or person responsible for collecting, managing, distributing, or otherwise contributing to the development of the resource.
 To supply multiple contributors, repeat this property.
-For software, if there is an alternate entity that \"holds, archives, publishes, prints, distributes, releases, issues, or produces\" the code, use the contributorType \"hostingInstitution\" for the code repository.
+For software, if there is an alternate entity that "holds, archives, publishes, prints, distributes, releases, issues, or produces" the code, use the contributorType "hostingInstitution" for the code repository.

 You must include the role of all contributors.
 Choose from the dropdown